Kali Maa: The Great Dark Mother of Enchantment

 Kali as Divine Mother is the Queen of the dead and the dying, she is the gateway into the underworld and a portal into another life.
 She is also a healer and a comforter.
 She is a destroyer and a birther of worlds in one.

-This Kali is not the Mother in an echo chamber of comfortable positivity and spiritual bypassing, where all is “love and light”.
+Real Kali is not a nice little Mommy who is all “love and light” and cookies.
 Kali is dark and fertile, like volcanic earth, where the magma that once destroyed everything in its path has become the source of new life.

 In the poetry of Ramprasad, Kali comes through as the Lover and the Beloved, the Creatrix that is beyond good and evil, and as close to the Unmanifest in her pregnant nothingness as we allow her to be: